8 Sleep Traditions from Around the World

 If we can all agree on one thing it's that as human beings we all need sleep.
 But with that said, even how we sleep is unique from culture to culture.
 From what we wear to when we sleep, every country varies from the next in what is their sleep "norm."

-In honor of Sleep Awareness Week, here are eight sleep traditions from around the world that we find exceptionally fascinating:
+Here are eight sleep traditions from around the world that we find exceptionally fascinating:

 - Sharing a bed.
 In the majority of nations, babies and children sleep with their parents.
 The US, UK and parts of Europe are the exception and expect children to sleep in their own rooms.